Ian Moss: 1973–1984: Cold Chisel

-In September 1973 Ian Moss, on guitar and lead vocals, formed a rock group, Orange, in Adelaide with Don Walker, a songwriter and organist, and Leszek Kaczmarek on bass guitar.
+In September 1973, Moss, on guitar and lead vocals, formed a rock group, Orange, in Adelaide with Don Walker, a songwriter and organist, and Leszek Kaczmarek on bass guitar.
 Within months the line-up included Steve Prestwich on drums and Jimmy Barnes on lead vocals, and they were renamed, Cold Chisel.
 The group's early line-up was volatile with Barnes, Prestwich and Walker all leaving and returning at various times.
 In 1975 Kaczmarek was replaced on bass guitar by Phil Small.

 Moss's main role was as lead guitarist, although he would frequently take over lead vocals when Barnes was out of the band.
 After periods spent in Adelaide, Armidale and Melbourne, Cold Chisel eventually settled in Sydney in mid-1977 and signed a recording contract with WEA late that year.
 Early the following year they recorded their self-titled debut album, which appeared in April.
 Moss supplied lead vocals for two tracks, "One Long Day" and "Rosaline".

 Moss's vocals feature on some of the band's best known songs, including the singles "My Baby" (August 1980), "When the War Is Over" (1982), and "Saturday Night" (March 1984) and on Circus Animals (March 1982) album track, "Bow River".
 Moss wrote "Bow River" about a cattle station in the Kimberley region of Western Australia where his brother, Peter, had once worked; it has since become Moss's signature tune.
 It was also the B-side of "Forever Now", which was released in the same month as the album.

 Moss sang lead on the group's version of "Georgia On My Mind" which became a staple of their live shows, although their only recording is on the 1984 live album, Barking Spiders Live: 1983.
 Their fifth studio album, Twentieth Century, was issued in April 1984 with two tracks, "Saturday Night" and "Janelle", featuring Moss on lead vocals.
 However the group had disbanded as Barnes was keen to begin his solo career.

 During Cold Chisel's first phase, Moss gained status as a songwriter, contributing "Never Before" for East (June 1980), the track was the first one aired by national radio station Triple J when it switched from AM to FM in 1980.
 Another Moss-written track is "No Good for You" on Circus Animals.
 He also worked as a session musician for other artists, including playing a guitar solo on the track "Skin" from the album Icehouse (October 1980) by Sydney new wave band Flowers and an appearance on Richard Clapton's The Great Escape (March 1982), which also featured Barnes.